JeremieDemarchez/iCasa_Smartwatch/src/site/markdown/technical-services.md

 <a name="Configuration"></a>
-## iCasa configuration service
+## iCasa preferences service

-The iCasa configuration service allows to persist configuration that could be exploited by applications.
-There are three groups of configuration:
+The iCasa preferences service allows to persist preferences that could be exploited by applications.
+There are three groups of preferences:

-* Global configuration.
+* Global preferences.
-* Per-application configuration.
+* Per-application preferences.
-* Per-user configuration.
+* Per-user preferences.

 Any configuration could be retrieved and exploited by any running application.